e2b-dev/E2B/README.md

 ## Current state
 e2b is a work in progress.
 The `developer <--> AI agent` cooperation creates completely new paradigms.
 We're exploring how the ideal UX, UI, and cooperation with the agents should look like.
 The app will surely go through a lot of changes in the short and medium term.

+e2b currently support building only REST servers in Node.js.
+Specifically using the [Express](https://expressjs.com/) framework.
+We'll support more languages and frameworks with time.
+The goal for e2b is to eventually be able to handle any use-case.

 ## How are we going to make money?
 You will always be able to self-host e2b for free.
 We will also offer a cloud version.
 The current idea is to offer the base cloud version for free while having some features for individuals behind a subscription.
 We'll share more on pricing for companies and enterprises in the future.